-Forecasting Assumption Level of Uncertainty Reasons and Financial Effect of Uncertainty Rating Unit Growth: The assumption is that: Unit growth Low Economic conditions and the discretionary nature of the district rating unit ts will increase by nearly 2,0 00 between 2018 occurs a t higher or lower housing market can cause variations in Rating Unit and 2028 from ju ust over 14,600 to 16,200 ur nits, increasing by rates tha n assun ned. growth from that assumed.
-Lower Rating Unit growth another 1,700 u nits to reach a almost 18,00 0 rating units by than anticipated would have a minimal impact on existing 2038: ratepayers. strongest growth will be in the so outhern parts of the district with Unforeseen fluctuations in economic conditions can affect Mangawhai, Re ehia-Oneriri, ł Kaiwaka an d Maungaturoto the ability of people to invest in both business and district rating unit residential development activity. increase between n 2018 and 202 28.
-Any significant deviation from rating unit projections will • • strict will be small affect both rates revenue and development contribution ses my decline slightly in th e LTP 2018/2028 revenue.
-Council should be cautious by monitoring rating period. unit growth and ensuring it remains close to or meets Rating units are expe Rating units are expected to increase by the following amounts over these projections. the LTP 2018/2028 p eriod with annu al percentag e changes shown: Council may be able to manage the impacts of any Area 2018 2028 downward variation by changing the proposed timing of Dargaville 2,242 2,289 capital works projects which are required to support Kaipara North 829 864 growth.
+Forecasting Assum nption Risk Level of Uncertainty Reasons and Financial Effect of Uncertainty Rating Unit Growth: The assumption is that: Rating Unit growth Low Economic conditions and the discretionary nature of the district rating unit its will increase by nearly 2,0 000 between 2018 occurs a t higher or lower housing market can cause variations in Rating Unit and 2028 from j ust over 14,600 to 16,200 ui nits, increasing by rates tha n assun ned. growth from that assumed.
+Lower Rating Unit growth another 1,700 ι units to reach almost 18,00 0 rating units by than anticipated would have a minimal impact on existing 2038: ratepayers. strongest growth will be in the so outhern parts of the district with Unforeseen fluctuations in economic conditions can affect Mangawhai, R ehia-Oneriri, ł Kaiwaka an d Maungaturoto the ability of people to invest in both business and accounting for i nearly 1,700 of the 2,000 district rating unit residential development activity. increase betwee n 2018 and 202 28.
+Any significant deviation from rating unit projections will rating unit growt th in all other pa arts of the di strict will be small affect both rates revenue and development contribution and in some cas ses my decline slightly in th e LTP 2018/2028 revenue.
+Council should be cautious by monitoring rating period. unit growth and ensuring it remains close to or meets Rating units are expe ected to increase e by the follow ving amounts over these projections. the LTP 2018/2028 p period with annu al percentag e changes shown: Council may be able to manage the impacts of any Area 2018 2028 downward variation by changing the proposed timing of Dargaville 2,242 2,289 capital works projects which are required to support Kaipara North 829 864 growth.
 Where the capital works projects have already West Coast 2,041 2,149 been completed there will be increased finance costs as Central 1,942 2,022 Council would have to fund these works without the rating Maungaturoto 2,048 2,221 revenue or development contributions revenue it anticipated.
-Kaiwaka 1,100 1,338 S Mangawhai 4,461 5,681 Totals 14,663 16,564
+Kaiwaka 1,100 1,338 Mangawhai 4,461 5,681 Totals 14,663 16,564